nicm42/100-days-of-code-v2/log4.md

 **Day 21: 14th August 2021**
 I did Traversy Media's crash course on Ruby on Rails.
 As with everything, it was installing it that took the time.
 I generally found it complicated with all the folders going on and where you put everything.
 But I can see how it's quite English, with added colons.

+**Day 22: 15th August 2021**
+I finally bought a Pro membership to Frontend Mentor, so I could finish the design from the Figma files.
+Which was sometimes annoying because I could see mine matched but didn't quite look the same, so still took a bit of fiddling.
+But overall, much easier than trying to match to an image.